tracylau/digitalpalidictionary.github.io/src/features.md

 ![degree of completion2](../pics/features/../../src/pics/features/degree_of_completion2.png)

-<span style='color: gray'>●</span>  a gray dor means the word data is partially complete with a meaning in context and grammatical construction, but minimal other information.
+<span style='color: gray'>●</span>  a gray dot means the word data is partially complete with a meaning in context and grammatical construction, but minimal other information.

 ![degree of completion3](../pics/features/../../src/pics/features/degree_of_completion3.png)